Early Years Teacher Status (0-5)

 Do you want to make a difference to the lives of children and shape high quality Early Years practice?
 This fully funded one year programme focuses on teaching and supporting childhood development in the Early Years Foundation Stage.

 The Early Years Teacher Status programme is the only graduate professional accreditation for the early years workforce.
 As a specialist in early years you will be able to lead and share best practice with your colleagues to ensure children receive high quality care and education, as well as promoting their holistic development.

-You will enhance your existing knowledge of working with babies and children in the Early Years Foundation Stage and the skills acquired on this course will enable you to organise and lead a high quality practice in an early years setting.
+You will enhance your existing knowledge of working with babies and children in the Early Years Foundation Stage (0-5) and the skills acquired on this course will enable you to organise and lead high quality practice in early years settings.

 Funding of £14,000 is available for this course to cover all training course fees and contribute towards costs incurred by your employer.

 There are four blocks of placements included in this course.
 Two six week blocks will be assessed within your workplace.
 One six-week placement will be assessed in another setting and a two-week placement in Key Stage 1 to enable you to gain insight into the next steps children make as they leave EYFS.